avoidwork/turtle.io/README.md

 You can also create complex web applications, with a familiar API.

-The most recent stable version of node.js is ideal; ES6 syntax support is required.

 ## Getting Started
 1. Install the module with: `npm install turtle.io`
 2. Create a script to load & start a server.
 You could use `sample.js` in the turtle.io directory (./node_modules/turtle.io) as a template, or see the examples below